CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![](media/sql15.png)

-    >**Note**: If the change doesn't occur immediately, wait 1 to 2 minutes for the Log On As value for the SQL Server (MSSQLSERVER) service changed to `./sqlmiuser`.
+    >**Note**: If the change doesn't occur immediately, wait 1 to 2 minutes for the Log On As value for the SQL Server (MSSQLSERVER) service to change to `./sqlmiuser`.

 1. Close the SQL Server Configuration Manager.